[True Story] Why it's better to keep your hand moving even if you have trigger finger

 Re-examination

-I am once again attempting the movements that were painful during my pre-treatment exam.
-My trigger finger is back to normal.
-My back pain is gone.
+I tried again the movements that had been painful during the pre-treatment examination.
+The trigger finger had returned to normal.
+The back pain was also gone.

 When trigger finger is diagnosed